 The only thing we wouldn’t recommend is using Discord from your PC connected wirelessly to the Amp as a means of voice chatting while you game on the console.
 The sound quality will drop immensely.
 This is hardly a criticism of the microphone – if anything, we blame the Amp – but it is something that’s worth noting.

 And now we come to the audio.
-Honestly, there’s no word that better describes the sound quality of the Elite Pro 2 than ‘impressive’.
+Honestly, there’s no better word that describes the sound quality of the Elite Pro 2 than ‘impressive’.

 We’ve compared this headset to the Elite Altas a fair bit, but while the general design philosophy behind the sound remains largely the same – meaning it was tuned specifically to cater to video games – the Elite Pro 2 improves upon a lot of aspects that the Elite Atlas lacks in.